x684867/nemesis_server/src/nodejs/doc/blog/feature/streams2.md

 Throughout the life of Node, we've been gradually iterating on the ideal event-based API for handling data.
-Over time, this developed into the "Stream" interface that you see throughout Node's core modules and many of the modules in npm.
+Over time, this developed into the "Stream" interface that you see throughout Node's core packages and many of the packages in npm.

 Consistent interfaces increase the portability and reliability of our programs and libraries.
 Overall, the move from domain-specific events